NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 The purpose of this document is to provide a Good Practice for booking and using addtional, generic services through the ONE Record ecosystem.

 ### Target audience
-This document can be used by any party with the interest of using digital accompanying documents in ONE Record.
+This document can be used by any party with the interest of providing the booking and using addtional, generic services through the ONE Record ecosystem.

 ### Geographical coverage
 As there are no legal or operational restrictions, the solution can be used worldwide.